darco31/get_a_grape/README.md

 3. The footer was not staying at the bottom of the page when the bag empty page was showing.
 4. The Stripe overlay was not showing on the completion of a purchase.
 5. The user profile page doesn't appear when clicked in mobile view.
+6. Registration page for new users was returning an internal error, issue was with how the line length was broken up in the settings file under AUTH_PASSWORD_VALIDATORS = [] .Issue fixed and tested.

 * All items above have been addressed and are working as expected.